 Sugilite (cyclic silicate of Mn, K, Na, Li, Fe) |

-| Stone Dimensions |
+| Stone dimensions |

 Central cabochon; unique piece — inquire about size if necessary |